bseddon/XBRL/README.md

 If the documents are validated successfully, the createInstanceDocument() function will return an array of of DOMDocument instances, one for each document in the input document set.
 The array will be indexed by the relevant targets.
 For more about targets, review the iXBRL specification.

 The returned documents then be saved.
 The example below assumes there is a suitable output folder in $outputFolder and that $name used above is a useful filename.
+$target is the name defined in the iXBRL document to distinguish the output instance documents if more than one is to be produced.

 ```php
 foreach( $documents as $target => $document )